wp-plugins/social-polls-by-opinionstage/readme.txt

 = Main Poll Features: =

- * Manage all your polls from one dashboard
+ * Manage all your WordPress polls from one dashboard
  * Poll your site visitors using their social network identities or anonymously
  * View the full poll participant list social profiles
  * Filter the poll participant list according to side votes